Capital gains tax on property

 Don't overlook solicitor and estate agent fees.
 These, along with stamp duty and survey costs, are also deductible.

-For a smooth process, organize these documents chronologically.
+For a smooth process, organise these documents chronologically.
 It's not just about submitting the tax return; it's also about being prepared in case HM Revenue and Customs (HMRC) requests evidence for your declarations.

 Many believe selling property is tax-free.
 This is untrue.
-Disposing of property often incurs capital gains tax (CGT).
-Common misconception: only profits from business premises are taxable.
+Disposing of property often incurs CGT.
+Another misconception: only profits from business premises are taxable.
 In reality, personal properties, especially second homes and buy to let properties, can also attract CGT.

-Answer: Avoiding CGT entirely is unlikely.
+Avoiding CGT entirely is unlikely.
 However, strategies exist to reduce the bill.
-Claiming reliefs and ensuring accurate calculation of taxable gains can help minimize the amount payable.
+Claiming reliefs and ensuring accurate calculation of taxable gains can help minimise the amount payable.

-Answer: CGT rates vary depending on your income tax band.
+CGT rates vary depending on your income tax band.
 Basic rate taxpayers face lower CGT rates compared to higher rate taxpayers.
-It's vital to understand where you fall to accurately assess your CGT liability.
+Understand where you fall to accurately assess your CGT liability.

-Answer: Yes, civil partners can combine their annual exempt amounts, potentially reducing overall CGT liability when selling jointly owned property.
+Yes, civil partners can combine their annual exempt amounts, reducing overall CGT liability when selling jointly owned property.
+You don't need to pay tax on gifts to your wife, husband, civil partner or even a charity.

-Answer: Key reliefs include private residence relief and letting relief.
-These can significantly lower CGT, especially for those selling their primary residence or rental properties where they previously lived.
+Key reliefs include private residence relief and letting relief.
+These can lower CGT, especially for those selling their primary residence or rental properties where they previously live.

 All rights reserved